 The 567 Center for Renewal dreams of a vibrant downtown Macon filled with successful businesses and creative professionals, a downtown filled with the arts and enjoyed by people of all ages from all places.

-The 567 opened its doors at a newly-renovated, 2-story space on Cherry Street in the heart of downtown Macon in 2010.
-The center includes an art gallery, classrooms, business incubator and event space.
+The 567 opened its doors at its 2-story space on Cherry Street in 2010.
 In just 5 years, The 567 has grown into a diverse space that offers unique programming for many different segments of our community.

-Current goals include increasing the number of businesses being served by the business incubator, expanding the variety of art classes being offered, developing innovative new events and programs, and increasing our visibility throughout Macon.
+Current goals include expanding the variety of art classes being offered, developing innovative new events and programs, and increasing our visibility throughout Macon.